 You may have spotted a MobileSync folder in the Application Support folder.
-This folder contains iOS device backups made in iTunes.
+This folder contains iOS device backups made on your Mac.
+With the replacement of iTunes by four apps in macOS Catalina and later, iOS device backups are now handled by the Finder.
 (If you only back up your iOS devices to iCloud, then this folder won’t be very big.)
 You may have multiple backups of your iOS devices, which take up a lot of space.

 Restart Your Mac